 APMG is a leading UK designer and manufacturer of high-quality laboratory furniture, school laboratory and classroom furniture, fume cupboards, industrial fans, fume extraction systems and fume scrubbers.

-For 80 years APMG has excelled at high-quality manufacture for education, commercial, industrial, research and other scientific applications.
+For over 80 years APMG has excelled at high-quality manufacture for education, commercial, industrial, research and other scientific applications.
 With this rich history we understand the importance of communication with our clients, working closely with them to deliver resilient solutions that exceed their expectations.

 APMG hasn’t stood still – we’ve invested in comprehensive training for our dedicated teams, and in cutting-edge design software and manufacturing equipment to keep us at the forefront of the sectors we operate in.